pixop/video-compare/README.md

     video-compare -m vstack video1.mp4 video2.mp4

+Perform simpler comparison of a video with itself using double underscore (`__`) as a placeholder.
+This enables tasks such as comparing the video with a time-shifted version of itself or testing various sets of filters, without the need to enter the same, potentially long path twice:

+    video-compare some/very/long/and/complicated/video/path.mp4 __

 Preprocess one or both inputs via a list of FFmpeg video filters specified on the command line (see [FFmpeg's video filters documentation](https://ffmpeg.org/ffmpeg-filters.html#Video-Filters)).
 The Swiss Army knife for cropping/padding (comparing videos with different aspect ratios),